helloturbine/turbine-docs/docs/records/skus.md

 * Landed costs over time
 * Related POs (both opened and closed)

+## Creating a SKU in Turbine

+1. Go to inventory and select “SKUs”.
+2. Next, select "New Sku" button at the top right-hand side of your screen.
+3. Fill out the relevant information, including SKU title, SKU, and final price of the SKU.
+4. Hit the "Create SKU" button.
+5. If available, you can add other info such as barcode value.

 ## Editing a Remote SKU

 A remote SKU can only be edited on the SKU details page.
 After navigating to the SKU details page, select "Edit".
 A modal will pop up with a text box that can be edited.
 You change will permeate through the app upon saving.